kmdao/FacialRecognition/README.md

 ---

-Facial detection and recognition in Python using SVD and eigenfaces.
+A data-driven facial recognition algorithm in Python using singular value decomposition for dimensionality reduction and feature extraction.
+Principal component projection on eigenfaces is applied to determine facial similarity and classification.
+Facial images are reconstructed from reduced singular value representation to optimize storage and efficiency.
 ## Data Sets

 ---